 Prince George's County Memorial Library System

-Application Process: Submit Library Employment Application, resume and cover letter to PGCMLS, Attn: Human Resources, 6532 Adelphi Road, Hyattsville, MD 20782 or HR@pgcmls.info.
-Library Employment Applications can be downloaded from the PGCMLS website, www.pgcmls.info.
-Click on the "About US" heading, then employment.
-Closing Date for Applications: Required paperwork must be received in the Human Resources Office by 5 pm on Friday, May 2, 2014. - Posted April 14, 2014.
+Application Process: You must submit a Library Employment Application along with a cover letter and resume to HR@pgcmls.info or PGCMLS, Attn: Human Resources, 6532 Adelphi Road, Hyattsville, MD 20782.
+Library Employment Applications can be downloaded from the PGCMLS website, www.pgcmls.info. - Posted July 18, 2014.